Livestream: AI-Powered prototyping & wireframing | 4/24

 }

-You can also set alt text for the files from the Asset library.
+You can also set the name, alt text, and title for the files from the Asset library.

 1. Use the Node fs module to read the file from disk with the fs.readFileSync(filePath) function.